Frequently Asked LASIK Questions

 - Will I be in any pain?

-- Where can I resume normal activities and excercise?
+- Where can I resume normal activities and exercise?

-- What is the Houston LASIK eye surgery cost?
+- What does the Houston LASIK eye surgery cost?

 - What is an enhancement?